jeroenooms/opencpu-pages/_posts/2015-02-26-rmysql-release-0-10-2.md

 install.packages("RMySQL")
 {% endhighlight %}

 On Linux the package still links against the system libmysqlclient.
-On most deb systems (Debian/Ubuntu) you need to install `libmysqlclient-dev` and on rpm systems such as Fedora/CentOS/RHEL you need `mariadb-devel`.
+On most deb systems (Debian/Ubuntu) you need to install either `libmysqlclient-dev` or `libmariadbclient-dev`, and on rpm systems such as Fedora/CentOS/RHEL you need `mariadb-devel`.
 It should also work with less known variants of MySQL such as [Percona](https://github.com/rstats-db/RMySQL/issues/38) but this doesn't get a lot of testing coverage.

 ## Using SSL with MySQL